The City of Newark is currently accepting applications for Police Officer Trainees - Entry Level and Academy Attendees.

 Candidates who meet the minimum qualifications and have submitted their written exam T-score or are Academy Attendees do not have to take the written exam again.

-Once all T-scores are received, the most qualified candidates will be invited to a phone interview or an oral panel interview.
+Once all T-scores are received, the most qualified candidates will be invited to an online Zoom interview or an in-person oral panel interview.
 There may be more than one interview during the process, which may include the department Command Staff interview.
 The selection process may also include a Report Completion Exercise (RCE).

 Based on the results of the oral panel interview(s) and/or the RCE, the most qualified candidates will be asked to complete the Physical Abilities exam at the Academy.